 On the last Sunday (indoors) and the last Thursday (outdoors) of every month we have a Club Target Day.
 These days enable members to track their progress in a semi-competitive setting.
 Scores shot on the indoor target days are recorded for classifications and badges are awarded throughout the season (1st July to 30th June).

-Outdoor classifications start at 'Third class' and progress up to 'Bowman' at a club level and similar to indoor, there are several rounds that can be used to count towards your outdoor classification - as long as they are shot on a Club Target Day.
+Outdoor classifications start at 'Archer third class' and progress up to 'Bowman 1st Class' at a club level.
+Similar to indoor, there are several rounds that can be used to count towards your outdoor classification - as long as they are shot on a Club Target Day.

-There are also two more levels for outdoor classification - 'Master Bowman' and 'Grand Master Bowman'.
-These are the pinnacle of outdoor classification and can only be achieved at 'Record Status' competitions.
+As with indoor classifications, there are an additional levels for outdoor classification - 'Master Bowman', 'Grand Master Bowman' and 'Elite Master Bowman'.
+These are the pinnacle of outdoor classification and can only be achieved at 'Record Status' competitions and must be claimed directly from Archery GB.

 All Archery GB and World Archery target rounds are shot using round target faces - some have multiple colours, some are black and white.
 The layout of the targets can be a 'Single spot' (one normal target face), a 'Triple spot' (three vertical faces), 'Vegas' (three faces, arranged in a triangle), or Worcester (a single spot, but gets it's own mention, as it uses a unique 5 zone black and white target face).